cqb13/ti-programs/README.md

 ## Using Programs

 To use these programs, you will need a TI calculator and a way to transfer the programs to the calculator.
-You can use a USB cable or a program like [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) to transfer the programs.
+You can use a USB cable with a program like [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) to transfer the programs.
 You can also enter the programs manually on the calculator if you prefer.

 ## Making Programs